erensertkaya/inputSaver/README.md

 You have to select where to plugin mount with jQuery selector, after that you can initialize plugin on that element.

->identifier: It's the attribute that select all the form elements on current page that plugin works.
+>identifier: It's the array of attribute that select all the form elements on current page that plugin initialized.

 >name: It's name of the plugin that belongs that page.
 It has to be unique for that project.

 >context: It's an array of elements to determine which range of page element's will saved.
 > If you don't set that option, by default it's going to set as document object that means it's will save all the form elements.

+>saveTo: As option name tells, this option is where you decide to save collected data whether server or client.
+(You have two option database and storage, by default it's set as storage).

+>disInclude: It's array of jQuery selectors for disincluding unwanted input elements.

+#Optional Options
+>urlToSave, urlToSave, urlToUpdate, urlToDelete: Those options need to use if saveTo option set as database every option corresponding to backend url which perform database related operations.

+#Callback Functions

+>afterMount: Triggered immediately after values mount to elements which saved by inputSaver.
+>
+>(This can be use for reinitializing other plugings like select2, dataTables etc.)

+>mutateAfter: Triggered immediately after new options saved by inputSaver.
+>
+>mutateBefore: Triggered immediately before new options saved by inputsaver.
+>
+>(These can be use for manipulating data before saving)